UoY-RoboStar/robochart-ann-components/README.md

 The `M2MValidation` directory contains our first validation files for the Epsilon M2M translation.

 The `Validation` directory contains a Java implementation of our CSP semantics, written using the JCSP library.
 The directory `JCSP_JML_Previous_Version` contains an old version of our JCSP implementation with Java Modelling Language (JML) annotations.
+The directory `Python_Validation` contains a Keras implementation of our ANNs for validation.

 The `Semantics` directory contains our semantic models.
 - A directory `Circus` contains a description of our Circus semantics.